 Prepare for Medical School

 The curriculum offers excellent preparation for medical school, other health professional programs, and graduate school.
+Michigan Tech's Director of Pre-Health Professions will help you along the way.
 Approximately 30 percent of our graduates enroll in a graduate degree program, half of which go on to earn an advanced medical, dental, or veterinary degree.

 The University's Early Assurance Program provides early admission to medical school for qualified students, especially those wishing to practice in underserved areas; program partners include Michigan State University College of Human Health, and Wayne State University School of Medicine.